Jim Mattis: Department of Defense survey

 Following a Department of Defense survey that showed only 55% of US soldiers and 40% of Marines would report a colleague for abusing civilians, Mattis told Marines in May 2007 that "whenever you show anger or disgust toward civilians, it's a victory for al-Qaeda and other insurgents."
 Believing that a need for restraint in war as key to defeating an insurgency, he added: "every time you wave at an Iraqi civilian, al-Qaeda rolls over in its grave."

 1st Marine Division's motto "no better friend, no worse enemy"

 Mattis popularized the 1st Marine Division's motto "no better friend, no worse enemy", a paraphrase of the epitaph the Roman dictator Lucius Cornelius Sulla wrote for himself, in his open letter to all men within the division for their return to Iraq.
 This phrase later became widely publicized during the investigation into the conduct of Lieutenant Ilario Pantano, a platoon commander serving under Mattis.

+In the letter Mattis also encouraged his men to "fight with a happy heart", a phrase he attributes to Sitting Bull, and that he learned from the Native American oral tradition.

 Cultural sensitivity training

-As his division prepared to ship out, Mattis called in "experts on the Middle East" for "cultural sensitivity training."
-He constantly toured the battlefield to tell stories of Marines who were able to show "discretion in moments of high pressure."
+As his division prepared to ship out, Mattis called in "experts on the Middle East" for "cultural sensitivity training".
+He constantly toured the battlefield to tell stories of Marines who were able to show "discretion in moments of high pressure".
 As an apparent example, he encouraged his Marines to grow moustaches to look more like the people they were working with.